 go to hell

-- informal Used to express angry rejection of someone or something.Example sentences
+- informal Used to express angry rejection of someone or something: you can go to hellMore example sentences

 - He told the judge to go to hell, declared he won't be coming back and complained once again about life as a detainee.

 - My feelings can go to hell; I'm assured that the rest of me is going there anyway.